Ed Miliband: Early life and education

-Ed Miliband was born on 24 December 1969 in University College Hospital in Fitzrovia, London.
+Edward Samuel Miliband was born on 24 December 1969 in University College Hospital in Fitzrovia, London.
 He is the son of immigrant parents, Belgian-born Marxist sociologist Ralph Miliband and Polish-born Marion Kozak, both from Polish Jewish families.
 His mother, a human rights campaigner and early CND member, survived the Holocaust thanks to being protected by Catholic Poles, but her father, Ed's maternal grandfather, did not.
 His father Ralph was a Marxist academic whose father fled with him to England during the Second World War.
 The family lived on Edis Street in Primrose Hill, London.
 His elder brother, David Miliband, still owns the house as of 2010.

 Ralph Miliband left his academic post at the London School of Economics in 1972 to take up a chair at the University of Leeds as a professor of politics.
 His family moved to Leeds with him in 1973; Miliband attended Featherbank Infant School in Horsforth between 1974 and 1977, during which time he became a fan of Leeds United.

-Owing to his father's later employment as a roving teacher, Miliband spent two spells living in Boston, Massachusetts, one year when he was seven and one middle school term when he was twelve.
+Owing to his father's later employment as a roving teacher, Miliband spent two spells living in Boston, Massachusetts, United States, one year when he was seven and one middle school term when he was twelve.
 Miliband remembered his time in the US as some of his happiest, during which he became a fan of American culture, watching Dallas and following the Boston Red Sox and the New England Patriots.

 Between 1978 and 1981, Ed Miliband attended Primrose Hill Primary School, near Primrose Hill in Camden, and then from 1981 to 1989 at Haverstock Comprehensive School in Chalk Farm.
 He learned to play the violin while at school, and as a teenager he reviewed films and plays on LBC Radio's Young London programme as one of its fortnightly "Three O'Clock Reviewers".
 After completing his O-levels, he worked as an intern to family friend Tony Benn, the MP for Chesterfield.

 In 1989, Miliband gained four A Levels—in Mathematics (A), English (A), Further Mathematics (B) and Physics (B)—and then read Philosophy, Politics and Economics at Corpus Christi College, Oxford.
 In his first year, he was elected JCR President, leading a student campaign against a rise in rent charges.
 In his second year he dropped philosophy and was awarded an upper-second-class Bachelor of Arts degree.
 He went on to graduate from the London School of Economics as a Master of Science in Economics.